What kids are most excited about when returning to school

 Another mother, Kari Van Loon, says the first day is usually easy, but it’s not all always a breeze in the morning.

 “It was an easy morning, but it’s the first day, so we will see after this how it goes.
-First day is always the easiest, but we are all excited.”
+First day is always the easiest, but we are all excited,” Van Loon said.

 Van Loon’s fourth-grade daughter, Miyah, says she is happy to go back to school.